Why Can't They Do Better?

-The worst part about having diabetes is that it not only drags down the diabetic, but their entire family.
-Often they want to tolerate having junk food or carbs around the house, for other people's sakes, but the more they tolerate it, the worse they eat themselves.
+The worst part about having diabetes is that it not only drags down the diabetic but their entire family.
+Often they want to tolerate having junk food or carbs around the house for other people's sakes, but the more they tolerate it, the worse they eat themselves.

-If the family of a diabetic person resents them for taking that stuff out of the house and gets angry at them, they're probably going to give in and bring all that stuff back in order to make their family happy and in the end, all of that is going to hurt them.
+If the family of a diabetic person resents them for taking that stuff out of the house and gets angry at them, they're probably going to give in and bring all that stuff back in order to make their family happy, and in the end, all of that is going to hurt them.

 12. Embarrassment and Shame

 Diabetes and a lot of things about it are not accepted in our society.
 For instance, I take insulin multiple times every day, especially before meals.
 When I go out to a restaurant, it's a problem.
 One, I have to take the shots in my stomach, which means lifting up my shirt and revealing a body that isn't bikini ready to a world of people who might mock me for it.
-And two, people are stupid and might think because I have a needle and am putting something inside of me that I must be using an illegal substance.
-Three, people judge diabetics in general so it's not something anyone wants to advertise to the world because they might get the judgement of strangers.
-(Says the woman who writes articles and posts them on the internet of what it's like to have diabetes!)
+And two, people are stupid and might think because I have a needle and am putting something inside of me, I must be using an illegal substance.
+Three, people judge diabetics in general, so it's not something anyone wants to advertise to the world because they might get the judgment of strangers.
+(Says the woman who writes articles and posts them on the internet about what it's like to have diabetes!)
 I once had a waiter comment on my diabetes and ask me what number my blood sugar was because they saw me take my blood sugar and were studying to become a doctor.
 It was extremely awkward.

 Because of this, I usually go into the restroom and take the medication before eating in the bathroom, which feels very gross and unsanitary.
 But if I'm at a restaurant alone, I'm not going to want to abandon my food or table to go to the restroom in case someone messes with it or takes it.
-There's also not always public restrooms available everywhere.
-And there's people who get nosy in public restrooms.
+There are also not always public restrooms available everywhere.
+And there are people who get nosy in public restrooms.
 Like, last time I was at a restaurant, I had someone knock on my stall door and ask me a question, which freaked me out when I was in the middle of taking insulin.
 I had to flush the toilet after I was done to pretend I was peeing.

 It's easy in those moments to just ignore my needs and decide it's not worth the embarrassment.
 Some diabetics might not take their insulin because of moments like this, but later they see how high their blood sugar is!